the portuguese prison photo project – an exhibition about photographical insights into Portuguese prisons

 Photographer SBF*, specialized in architectural photography, particularly of prisons | born in 1966 in Basel, Switzerland

-His first photographic experience with a prison was in the old penitentiary of Basel, 21 years ago.
+His first photographic experience with a prison was in the old penitentiary of Basel at the beginning of the 2000s.
 It led to his lasting interest in prison photography.
-Documenting detention places and prison life became a long term project as a photographer and author.
-Next to the prisons of Switzerland, he visited facilities in Germany and now in Portugal.
+Documenting detention places became a long term project as a photographer and author.
+Next to the prisons of Switzerland, he visited and photographed facilities in Germany and in Portugal.

 *Member of the Swiss Professional Photographers and Film Creators SBF.

 “This project brought me to a country I had never visited before.
 What would I see and what would I be allowed to photograph?
 Which pictures shall we be allowed to show?”